 Asuncion to Chaco Paraguay and Villamontes Bolivia

-The bus stops, and a bunch of Aborigines pile in.
-These poor folk have been waiting in the freeing cold for over 2 hours.
+The bus stops, and a bunch of Aborigines come in.
+These poor folks have been waiting in the freezing cold for over 2 hours.
 There are kids, so I give one girl my Polo Ralph Lauren jacket.
 She is only about 10 years old and doesn’t take it off the whole trip.

 The night starts to get worse.
 We head through Police; Army; Security and Immigration checks.
 We have Seat; Passport; Luggage and personal bag searches and checks.

-I get to the Frontier at 4 a.m. and am in fear I will be left.
+I get to the Frontier at 4 a.m. and I am in fear I will be left.
 The Paraguay Frontier is hours from the Bolivian Border.
 So technically you are stamped “out” of the country, but you are still in the country.
 Then the fun starts.
 The bus breaks down.
 Not once but 5 times.

 The driver who gave me grief has to suck and spit petrol.
 He glares at me, and I give him a nothing look.
 I will not engage in his fight.
 By now a new driver has moved into the seat, and he gives me leg room – nice man!

 We then get a serious Bolivian border check.
 But it is not Immigration.
 Out comes the luggage.
 We line up in the hot sun and wait to be patted, and searched.
 Along with us is the other company’s bus – complete with Mennonites.

 We finally hit the Bolivian Immigration.
 A rather obese and rude man takes my son’s hat and puts it on himself.
 Now my son is very clean.
 He has had head-lice in Fiji, and he is paranoid (he has spotted a boy on the bus we are pretty sure has them!).
 He also loves his hat and he does not want to part with it.
-So when the Immigration man puts on my sons hat and pretends he will keep it, I fear we will have a fight and be arrested.
+So when the Immigration man puts on my son’s hat and pretends he will keep it, I fear we will have a fight and be arrested.
 I try to calm my son down.

 We then walk to the bus terminal.
 We discover there is a mini-van in the morning and they will collect us from the hotel.